wpmetabox/docs/_docs/cloning-fields.md

 ## Default values

-When making a field cloneable, its data is an [array of clone values](https://docs.metabox.io/database/#cloneable-fields).
-So, the `std` parameter (default value) should represents this structure, e.g. array of clone values.
+When making a field cloneable, its data is an [array of cloned values](https://docs.metabox.io/database/#cloneable-fields).
+So, the `std` parameter (default value) should represent this structure, e.g. array of cloned values.

 For example: